sevren/GoGetTest/README.md

 * Upon startup attempt to connect to RabbitMQ server and bind a queue to the exchange called `data`
 * Start a long running concurrent thread to consume messages
 * The messages consumed contain the code which was used for the pairing in Challenge 2.
 This will be inserted in the SQL lite databse under the table used_licenses

+*OBS!
+The licenses will look diffrent if Challenge 3 is enabled. - I switched from base64 to hashids*

 The pairing-manager code has been upgraded to perform the following
 * Upon startup attempt to connect to the RabbitMQ server and create the exchange called `data`